-The North Devon Marine Project is a multi disciplinary organisation.
-We observe and we learn, to better understand our planet and its ever changing environment, with a deep connection to our natural world, we spread positivity and work with the ocean in mind.
+The North Devon Marine Project is a multi-disciplinary organisation.
+We strive to better understand our planet and its ever changing environment, with a deep connection to our natural world, we spread positivity and work with the ocean in mind.

 Wayne founded The North Devon Marine project in 2019 after a profound experience with the remarkable Emily Penn, where he helped prepare her research yacht for eXXpedition, the world circumnavigation to study ocean plastic.